grantmacken/xquery-udl/README.md

 Transitions
 ===========

- transtions from xquery to markup seem to work ok
+ transitions from xquery to markup seem to work ok

- transtions from markup to xquery seem to work ok
+ transitions from markup to xquery seem to work OK

 Xquery Operators
 ================